SMY:n etäkollokvio 17.4.2024

 • Åbo Akademi: Aurum A316 Chromium

-A recording of the talk will be made available on FMS' YouTube channel.
+A recording of the talk is available on FMS' YouTube channel.